Where can I apply?

 We will automatically send an e-mail to the referees you claimed in the application on the same day you submit your application!
 The referees will upload their letter of reference directly to the application platform.
 Please DON’T upload yourself letters of reference.
 It might be a good idea to check on your referees whether they already submitted their letter or not.

 My referee is not around – can they submit their reference letter later?

 No - submission of reference letters is only possible until 2 days (December 30) after the application deadline.
 If your referee cannot manage to provide the letter of reference within this timeframe, we cannot include them in your application.

 I don’t have an English test certificate, can I apply?

 Yes.
 Though you still have time to acquire an English test certificate, it is not obligatory.
-During the Assessment Center, you need to give a talk, you introduce a paper, you have panel and individual interviews, all in English language.
+During the Assessment Center, you need to give a talk, you have panel and individual interviews, everything in English language.

 I don’t speak German, can I apply?

 Yes, you can.
 If you are accepted for a PhD student position, be aware that university rules and regulations might demand attending German classes during your PhD time in Berlin.